 I created a profile in which I didn’t have to lie about my age, lols, and said that I was a submissive woman that was bi.

-By this point, I had already had a small coming out to myself in that I admitted that I might like both girls and guys.
-This had happened because one of my online female friends had a girlfriend and I asked her a lot about this, which slowly made it more and more normal for me.
-(To clarify, I didn’t think it was weird for any people of the same sex to date or anything, but it felt wrong to me if I personally would.
+By this point, I already had a small coming out to myself in that I admitted that I might like both girls and guys.
+This had happened because my online (female) friend had a girlfriend and I had asked her about this, curious.
+She talked to me about it and it started becoming more normal for me.
+(To clarify, I didn’t think it was weird for any people of the same sex to date, but it felt wrong to me if I personally would.
 This is very common amongst people that struggle(d) with their sexuality.)

 I hadn’t told anyone else though because I wasn’t sure if I was right.
 I guessed that I might also like girls, but what if I was wrong?

-Anyhow, I created this profile and specified that I was bi, secretly hoping that I would find a dominant woman, but while also thinking that I was mostly straight.
-I told myself that I had only made it bi because I knew I could potentially like both.
+Anyhow, I created this profile on a BDSM site and specified that I was bi.
+I secretly hoped that I would find a dominant woman though I still thought that I was mostly straight.
+I told myself that I had only made my profile bi because I knew I could potentially like both.

 (Side note, this is a horrible advertisement for people that identify as bi.
 There is this massive misconception that people who identify as bi do so because they haven’t been able to make a choice yet, which is kind of exactly what I did, although unknowingly, but this is not at all what it means to be bi or to identify as.
 I was just very confused.)

 Yes, you can.
 You’re bi.
 He’s a dom who lives near you and who doesn’t appear to be a creep.
 This is all you’ve ever wanted!
-I flicked the switch and was back to being convinced that I was straight.
+I flicked the switch in my brain and went back to being convinced that I was straight.

 In one of our first conversations, he asked me about my sexuality and how I felt in that regards.
 I have absolutely no idea what I told him or what we talked about anymore, but I remember that I kind of vaguely knew that this might not work out because of my… so far still suppressed sexuality.
 But after we talked about it, I never thought of this again.

-We decided to try things out online first because it’d be less scary and perhaps a good way to ease in.
+We decided to try things online first because it’d be less scary and perhaps a good way to ease into it.
 He told me about his ex and I told him about my fantasies.
 He was so nice.
 He was so caring.

-I remember sitting in class (where we had our own laptops) and receiving a message from him.
+I remember sitting in class with our laptops (media degree woo) and receiving a message from him.
 My heart was pounding.
-I can remember the exact layout of that classroom and the people sitting in it.
-I glanced around the room feeling ecstatic.
+I can remember the exact layout of that classroom and the people in it.
+When I got the message, I glanced around the room feeling ecstatic.
 I wanted to jump in the air and shout something like ‘yes!’ (which by the way is truly not something I’d ever do) because I was so happy that I was finally speaking to someone who understood my desires and who might be able to help fulfil them, and I’d be able to help fulfil his too.

 And finally, this person and some of the sites were no longer telling me that I was too young.
 I was allowed to do this.